 \section{\bench: Developing a Security-Oriented Software Engineering Benchmark}

-One common usage of vibe coding is specification to feature: the user provides some specification of a new feature and prompts an agent to implement the feature.
+One common usage of vibe coding is specification to feature generation: a user gives natural language descriptions of a specific software functionality (i.e., a feature) based on an initial repository, and an agent autonomously generates code with various external tools such as a compiler.
 When an inexperienced programmer overly relies on vibe coding to implement new features, it poses security risks, especially when the implementation shows plausible behavior.
-To mimic this use case, we present a method to automatically construct software engineering tasks aiming to expose the vulnerabilities of agent-implemented new features.
-These tasks are constructed from 108 existing open-source software projects across 10 security domains on GitHub.
+Our approach will automatically construct software engineering tasks which expose the vulnerabilities of agent-implemented feature code.
+These tasks are sourced from $108$ existing open-source software projects across $10$ security domains on GitHub.
 Each task corresponds to a historically observed security issue on a project.
-The agent's solution could potentially touch many lines of code across multiple files.
+The agent's solution could potentially touch many lines of code in multiple files.
 We also build environments to execute agent-generated solutions and evaluate their functional correctness and security.
-The resulting benchmark, \bench, contains 200 tasks covering 77 CWEs.
+The resulting \bench contains $200$ tasks covering $77$ CWEs.